Visnalize/.com/src/win7simu/privacy.md

+---
+title: Win7 Simu Privacy Policy
+description: Worry about your privacy while using the Win7 Simu app?
+This page eases your concern
+---

 # Privacy Policy

 Visnalize built the Win7 Simu app as an Ad-supported app.
 This SERVICE is provided by Visnalize at no cost and is intended for use as is.